Ready for some awesome hacks that’ll teach you how to finally get the raise you deserve and finally increase your salary? All of this, risk-free!

 So, stop worrying and get ready to get the raise you deserve!

-The first thing you need to do is to make sure you CAN ask for a raise!
-Of course, everyone is able to book a meeting with the boss and ask for a raise.
+Of course, everyone can book a meeting with the boss and ask for a raise.

-But if you actually want to get one, you have to formulate a strategy, educate yourself, be prepared for what you are going to say, and have done the hard work ahead of asking for it.
+But if you actually want to get one, you have to formulate a strategy, educate yourself, be prepared for what you will say, and do all the hard work ahead of asking for it.

-Before you walk in your boss’ office saying “I want a raise”, you need to ask yourself if you deserve it.
+Before you walk into your boss’ office saying, “I want a raise,” you need to ask yourself if you deserve it.
 There is no point in putting yourself in a stressful situation by asking for more money if you haven’t worked hard and exceeded your company’s expectations.

 Ask yourself the following questions: